What Are Triads? Complete Guitar Triads Explained

 • Third (3 or b3) — determines whether the chord sounds major or minor.
 A major third creates a bright sound; a minor third creates a darker, sadder sound.

 • Fifth (5) — completes the chord.
-A perfect fifth is the most common, but augmented (raised) and diminished (lowered) fifths create different qualities.
+A perfect fifth is the most common, but augmented and diminished fifths create different qualities.

 Four Triad Qualities